Aquafortis/woo-align-buttons/README.txt

 = Troubleshooting =

-If you are having issues with a modified theme, try using a custom version.
+If you are having issues with a modified theme, please leave details in the Support section.
-Custom versions can be found here on [GitHub](https://github.com/Aquafortis/woo-align-buttons/releases).
-Select a custom version that best suits your situation.
-Download the Source code (zip) file.
-Install as you would any other Plugin.
+Don't forget to leave a link to your website for us to inspect.
-**If your theme has been heavily modified and the buttons are outside of the original scope, you may have to consider using another theme.**
+We may be able to give you a link to a custom version that might help.
+(No guarantees) **If your theme has been heavily modified and the buttons are outside of the original scope, you may have to consider using another theme.**
 If you are able to do some of your own coding, a child theme can usually be made to work.
-See examples of child themes here on [GitHub](https://github.com/Aquafortis/woo-align-child/releases).
+A sample child theme can be found here on [GitHub](https://github.com/Aquafortis/woo-align-child).

 == Screenshots ==